YYx00xZZ/go-ethereum/README.md

 !NB If you encounter a problem with pushing to the registry, check if the access token has not expired.
 It has 30 days expiration.

 ### Deploy
+Although hardhat ignition works perfectly with the hardhat network, there are issues when trying to deploy to Geth.

+To solve this, there is deploy script in `hardhat/scripts` dir which deploys the sample Lock contract to the blockchain.

+If you need to deploy the contract locally:
+1. cd to `hardhat` dir
+2. run `npx hardhat run scripts/deploy.ts --network geth`

 ## Go Ethereum